balaji0852/MusicWiki/README.md

 </br>

 <h2>Album Page</h2>
 <h4>In Album tab view.
 If you click on any album.
-It takes you here(Album Page), here you can find album title,artist,image and a small summary about the album>
+It takes you here(Album Page), here you can find album title,artist,image and a small summary about the album</h4>
   <h4>It also provides a genre list, using which you switch to different genre page</h4>
 <img src="https://firebasestorage.googleapis.com/v0/b/themillennialenewspaper-c24d3.appspot.com/o/GG_app%2FAlbumPage.png?alt=media&token=fb95e464-e4b8-4d20-ba15-3fbe75251a34" width="250" height="500" />